 As a Spanish teacher, I always remember with love and affection how fun it is for students to discover that in Spanish expressing affection goes far beyond an “I love you,” and how uncomfortable it is for us Latinos not to have enough words to express what we feel in another language.

 Spanish is rich in expressions.
 When you listen to music or watch movies, you will notice a lot of words to express how much we love the people around us.
 The language is so beautiful in that it allows you to measure your affection by using different words.
-For example:

 Me encantas: This expression is very similar to “me gustas” It’s something you’d say on a third date with someone or in a relationship, because it means you have a crush on him or her.

 Te quiero: This is a way to express “I love you.”
 In a romantic context, however, te quiero is not as strong as te adoro or te amo.
 You can also feel comfortable using te quiero with your friends and family – it’s not exclusive to romantic relationships.